SouthernMethodistUniversity/dhri/docs/_sources/sections/dh.md

 ## Before our first session, we have two activities that we want you to do.

 ## What makes up Digital (or computational) + Humanities?
- * Go to [this website](https://whatisdigitalhumanities.com/) above and refresh the page a few times to get a new definition.
+ * Go to [this website](https://whatisdigitalhumanities.com/) and refresh the page a few times to get a new definition.
 * What do you think about these definitions?
 Did you find any of them helpful?
- * After considering some of these, what is your working definition of DH.
+ * After considering some of these, what is your working definition of DH?
  * Take notes on your responses to this and we will discuss this in the session.

 # How did they do that? (general)